hpi-swa-teaching/RichTextEditing/packages/RichTextEditing-Core.package/DocumentReadStream.class/README.md

-A stream on a RichTextDocument for accessing sections of text.
+I am a stream on a RichTextDocument for accessing sections of text.
 The end of a section is determined by the follogwing stop conditions:
 	- end of document
 	- end of one or more structures
 	- end of paragraph